 Bell Mountain is located along the Ozark Trail, a trail that starts in St. Louis and meets the Ozark Highland Trail in Arkansas.
 Bell Mountain is one of the taller mountains in the Ozark Mountains reaching 1,702 feet of elevation.
-This loop reaches the summit giving you a very far view of the surrounding area.
+This loop reaches the summit giving you a very fair view of the surrounding area of the forest.

-This trail is great for first time backpackers.
+This trail is great for first-time backpackers.
 This was actually my first backpacking trip.
-It’s not too far to where your load will become too much and there are a ton of back country camping sites to choose from.
-A few of the camping spots are located in an open area that are great for watching the sunset and sunrise.
+It’s not too far to where your load will become too much and there are a ton of backcountry camping sites to choose from.
+A few of the camping spots are located in an open area that is great for watching the sunset and sunrise.

 The first cave is Devil’s Icebox that is actually closed at the moment due to White-Nose Syndrome (a fungal infection deadly to bats).
 Connor’s Cave is the other cave that you can enter.
 It’s a 150 long cave that is entered by wading in a shallow stream.
 Don’t forget your headlamps and helmet.

 Eminence, Missouri is filled with beautiful blue natural springs.
-I usually see three of them in a day, but Alley Spring is a must see.
-Not only is the hike beautiful, but they have also kept up the original grain mill that was originally built at this spring.
+I usually see three of them in a day, but Alley Spring is a must-see.
+Not only is the hike beautiful, but they have also kept up the original grain mill that was originally built this spring.

-The trail follows Jacks Fork River and is lined with bluffs.
-At one point there is a a small tunnel cave inside of the cliff wall that you can climb up to and crawl through.
+The trail follows Jacks’s Fork River and is lined with bluffs.
+At one point there is a small tunnel cave inside of the cliffs that you can climb up to and crawl through.
 The spring is a pretty big pond that is a bright, deep blue.
 You can either walk directly around the spring or climb up the bluff to get an overlook of the spring and the mill.

 This is another trail that intersects with The Ozark Trail and is relatively close to Bell Mountain.
 Taum Sauk Mountain is the tallest mountain in Missouri and also has the tallest waterfall in the state.
 Mina Sauk Falls drops a total of 132 feet.